Cristiano Ronaldo will be allowed to leave Manchester United - Report

-Cristiano Ronaldo will now be allowed to leave Manchester United, providing he can find a new club.
+According to a report in The Daily Telegraph, Cristiano Ronaldo will now be allowed to leave Manchester United.
+Providing he can find a new club.

+That second part could be hard as the clock ticks down on the summer transfer window.

 [ MORE: How to watch Premier League in USA ]

 Ronaldo, 37, has wanted to leave all summer long and United’s new manager, Erik ten Hag, was said to be fine with that.
-However, reports have stated that United’s hierarchy wanted to keep Ronaldo at the club.
+However, reports have stated that United’s hierarchy wanted to keep Ronaldo at the club and that remains their position.

-The latest news is that Cristiano Ronaldo has been told he can leave Manchester United if he can find a new club.
+However the latest report, via The Daily Telegraph, is that Cristiano Ronaldo has been told he can leave Manchester United if he can find a new club.
+That news comes off the back of a shocking start to the season as United have lost both their games (to Brentford and Brighton after two awful performances) and Ronaldo has looked disinterested.

-The Daily Telegraph, and many others, have the details as it appears that Saturday’s shocking 4-0 defeat at Brentford was the turning point for both Erik ten Hag and Ronaldo getting their wish for the latter to leave Old Trafford.
+Our partners in the UK at Sky Sports say that Ronaldo ‘may’ be allowed to leave if Erik ten Hag believes it is better for the team that the Portuguese superstar leaves Old Trafford.

+Cristiano Ronaldo may be allowed to leave #MUFC this month if Erik ten Hag decides his departure would be better for the club going forward.pic.twitter.com/izq4a0BMTH

 Where could he go?